pypr/pysph/docs/source/tutorial/circular_patch_simple.rst

     interp = Interpolator(list(parrays.values()), num_points=10000, method='order1')

-Currently, PySPH have three method of interpolation namely ``shepard``, ``sph`` and ``order1``.
+Currently, PySPH has three method of interpolation namely ``shepard``, ``sph`` and ``order1``.
 When ``order1`` is set as method then one can get the higher order interpolation or it's derivative by just passing an extra argument to the interpolate method suggesting the component.
 To get